hasura/graphql-serverless/aws-lambda-python/README.md

 3. Set `main.app` as the modular path to your app's function when prompted for it.
 Now a `zappa_settings.json` must have been generated.

-4. Set your POSTGRES_CONNECTION_STRING as an environment variable in `zappa_settings.json`
+4. Set your POSTGRES_CONNECTION_STRING as an environment variable in `zappa_settings.json` (you will have to run the `migrations.sql` if you haven't )

     ```json
     {